pleiszenburg/zugbruecke/docs/source/installation.rst

 For using *zugbruecke*, you need to install **Wine** first.
 Depending on your platform, there are different ways of doing that.

 * `Installation instructions for various Linux distributions`_
-* `Installation instructions for Mac OS X`_
+* `Installation instructions for MacOS`_
 * `Installation instructions for FreeBSD`_

 .. _Installation instructions for various Linux distributions: https://www.winehq.org/download
-.. _Installation instructions for Mac OS X: https://wiki.winehq.org/MacOS
+.. _Installation instructions for MacOS: https://wiki.winehq.org/MacOS
 .. _Installation instructions for FreeBSD: https://wiki.winehq.org/FreeBSD

 .. note::